HipyCas/theme-parser/README.md

 You can also find a test theme file in the root of the repository, called [test.theme](https://github.com/HipyCas/theme-parser/blob/master/test.theme) (extension is only for easy identification).
 This theme file is read by the main script for testing purposes, and you may want to try modify it and test it.

+## License

+Both the code of the theme parser and the specification are distributed under the same license as `lsfp`, as it is part of the program.
+This license is the MIT license, which allows you to modify and use this parser and specification for both personal and commercial projects, either open source or closed source.
+See the full LICENSE file at [The-Noah/lsfp](https://github.com/The-Noah/lsfp/blob/master/LICENSE)

 ## TODO

 - ~~Allow extra non empty lines as comments, maybe make them start with a `#` or similar~~